 The instructional system at SMHS is varied and built upon opportunity for student success.
 The instructional system is designed with a multitude of options for students' coursework through academic, fine arts, world language and CTE pathways.
 Student success is frequent and consistent within the coursework as well as in their post secondary ambitions.
-Additional offerings or modifications to the instructional program are implemented based on availability, student needs, or student interest.
 Strengths in this domain include creating an academically challenging and well managed learning environment as well as aligning assessments with required curriculum standards.
-Weaknesses in this standard include communicating clear learning targets and success criteria to students, providing feedback based on those learning targets, and having a process in place to analyze assessment results to adjust instruction.